acollawn/Project_4/README.md

 ### Overview of the analysis: Explain the purpose of this analysis.
 * In this project we analyze the diabetes.csv which is featured in the Kaggle database.
 The purpose of this project is to use a machine learning model to analyze and correctly predict whether or not a patient has diabetes or not.
 In an attempt to find the most accurate model for our data, we used 2 different models, the logistic regression and random forest models.

-* The data points that is taken into consideration are:
+* The data points that are taken into consideration are:
     1) pregnancies
     2) glucose
     3) blood pressure